Quansight-Labs/ndindex/docs/multiaxis-indices.md

        [16, 20]])
 ```

-Of course, in practice using `:` is better because the axis might not know or
+Of course, in practice using `:` is better because we might not know or care
-care what the actual size of the axis is.
+what the actual size of the axis is, and it's less typing anyway.

 When we used the indices `(1,)` and `(1, 0)`, we saw that these indexed the
 first and the first and second axes, respectively, and left the last axis/es